sendbird/sendbird-uikit-react/README.md

 ### Build

-We use rollupJS for building the production bundle script that you want to use inside your applications.
+We use RollupJS for building the production bundle script that you want to use inside your applications.

-We have both esm and commonjs output
+We have both `ESM` and `CJS` output

 ```
-npm run build
+yarn build
 ```
 or
 ```
-yarn run build
+npm run build
 ```

-The bundled JS code can be found in `./release`
+The bundled JS code can be found in `./dist`
-The CSS is in `./release/dist/index.css`
+The CSS is in `./dist/dist/index.css`

+**Caveats**
+ - We tried development on Mac OS / Linux systems.
+You might encounter problems in running `yarn build` or `npm run build` in Windows machines

 ## Running the tests

 We have implemented tests for dumb ui components only.
 Technologies used: Jest and testing-library

 ```
-npm run test
+yarn test
 ```
 or
 ```
-yarn run test
+npm run test
 ```

 ### Lint

 ```
-npm run lint
+yarn lint
 ```
 or
 ```
-yarn run lint
+npm run lint
 ```

 * .eslintrc.json lints ts files and .eslintrc.js lints js files

 ### Webpack 5